 |Receive a fax||$.25 per page|

 Payments can be made by cash or check.
-To use your credit or debit card at the library, you must owe a minimum of $5.
+To use your credit or debit card at the library, the transaction must be a minimum of $5.
 Fines are not calculated on days the library is closed.

-Borrowing privileges will be suspended when the total fines reach $10.00.
+Borrowing privileges, including computer use and access to electronic resources, will be suspended when the total fines reach $10.00.